codama-idl/codama/packages/renderers-core/README.md

 ### Using visitors

-When building renderers, you will most likely create a visitor that traverses the Kinobi IDL and returns a `RenderMap`.
+When building renderers, you will most likely create a visitor that traverses the Codama IDL and returns a `RenderMap`.
 That way, you can test the generated content without having to write it to the filesystem.
 For instance, the [`@codama/renderers-js`](../renderers-js) package exports a `getRenderMapVisitor` function that does just that.

 ```ts
 import { getRenderMapVisitor } from '@codama/renderers-js';